caner404/caner404/README.md

 - **DevOps:** Docker (Docker Compose), Github Actions

 ## Key Projects 📚
+- **[Kanban-Task-Management](https://github.com/caner404/kanban-task-management):** A Kanban board developed using React and TypeScript.
+The application includes features for creating new boards and tasks, with each task being assigned to a specific board and status.
 - **[The wild oasis](https://github.com/caner404/the-wild-oasis):** The Wild Oasis hotel management app is a full-featured React web application that allows hotel employees to manage cabins, bookings, and guests. he app uses Supabase for its backend.
 - **[In-browser markdown editor](https://github.com/caner404/in-browser-markdown-editor):** fully-functional in-browser markdown editor application with a light/dark mode toggle <br/>
     Live Site URL: [Live URL with github pages](https://caner404.github.io/in-browser-markdown-editor/)